enricoros/code-xray/README.md

 ```

 ## Painter: xray-draw-tree
+This tool renders a given XRAY file using the provided style options.
+This is the frontend portion
+of the tool, as it can render the data (XRAY) file into a PNG picture.
+Eventually this could work
+on the web browser and without requiring Node (not yet).
 ```console
 enrico@localhost ~/code-xray $ ./xray-draw-tree.js --help
 == Welcome to Code X-RAY Part II, The Artist ==